KongBoje/Hand-in-5-React/README.md

 AngularJS has a very complex and fixed structure because it's based on the three layers — Model, View, and Controller — typical of single-page applications.
 An object $scope in AngularJS is responsible for the Model part, which is initialized by the Controller and then transformed into HTML to create the View for the user.
 AngularJS provides many standard services, factories, controllers, directives, and other components that will take some time for a JavaScript developer to master initially.

 #### React
+Components are the heart and soul of React.
+They let you split the UI into independent, reusable pieces, and think about each piece in isolation.

+Conceptually, components are like JavaScript functions.
+They accept arbitrary inputs (called "props") and return React elements describing what should appear on the screen.

 Facebook, the creator of React, chose an architecture different from that of AngularJS and similar MVC frameworks.
 In short, there is no “correct" structure for applications built with React.

 React is a large JavaScript library that helps us update the View for the user.
 But React still doesn't let us create applications on its own.
 The library lacks the model and controller layers.
 To fill in the gap, Facebook introduced Flux, which has numerous variants nowadays, to control the application workflow.